Find Your Ideal AI Setup

 • If you work on teams, add your review and approval rules before taking recommendations seriously.

-• Treat the result as a draft plan, then compare it against Choosing Your First AI Tool and Guardrails for AI Coding Agents.
+• Treat the result as a draft plan, then compare it against Choosing Your First AI Workflow, Connected Workspace AI Workflows, and Guardrails for AI Coding Agents.